 If all you know of Slovenia before planning your itinerary is Ljubljana and Lake Bled, you can be forgiven for thinking you may not need long in this country to really do it justice.
 However, there is far more to Slovenia than simply the capital and its most photographed tourist spot and you’re going to need a bit of time to be able to do the nation justice.

-So how many days should you plan for your Slovenia itinerary?
+So how many days should you pend in SLovenia?
 I would say to set aside as many as possible!
-Despite its small size, there is quite a lot to do and see in Slovenia that you will likely need at least a couple of weeks to really cover the majority of it.
-When that isn’t an option, I recommend setting aside at least one week for your Slovenia itinerary.
+Despite its small size, there is quite a lot to do and see in Slovenia and you will likely need at least a couple of weeks to really cover the majority of it.
+When that isn’t an option, I recommend setting aside at least 7 days in Slovenia.

-You definitely won’t be able to visit everywhere of interest in just one week (that is, if you actually want to spend time in places), but 7 days in Slovenia is definitely enough to cover a fair bit of ground and really get a taste for this small but diverse country.
+You definitely won’t be able to visit everywhere of interest in just one week (that is if you actually want to spend time in places), but 7 days are definitely enough to cover a fair bit of ground and really get a taste for this small but diverse country.

 When to Visit Slovenia?